pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 ## Blockchain

-Protocols specify and use a global, append-only data-structure.
 [A-priori, blocks form a directed acyclic graph (DAG)](../virtual-environment#blobs-hashes-blockchain).
 Each block has an arbitrary number of parent blocks and can store arbitrary data.
-The `validity` function then restricts what blocks can be appended and thereby imposes a certain structure on the DAG.
+Protocol designers can impose additional structure by specifying a restrictive `validity` function.

-The `validity` function takes a block as argument.
+This function takes a block as argument.
 It may return `True` or `False`, or it may fail.
 The specification consumer must ensure that all appended blocks are valid, that is, `validity` returns `True`.